Undocumented youth in the United States: Deferred Action for Childhood Arrivals (DACA)

+Uncertain Future for Undocumented Youth

+It is estimated that there are about 3.6 million Dreamers in the United States, but only 533,00 Dreamers who are DACA recipients.
+As of December 2025, USCIS is accepting new applications for DACA, but those applications are not being processed; these DACA cases are on pause, awaiting a judge to rule in favor of DACA.
+It is estimated that about 100,000 dreamers have applied for DACA, but their cases have not been processed.
+At this time, USCIS is only processing renewal applications for individuals who are already DACA recipients.
+USCIS is not processing new applications because there is currently a court case in which the state of Texas and other states are suing and arguing that DACA is a financial burden to their state.
+Therefore, until a resolution is reached, there are new DACA recipients, and current DACA recipients await to see what the future holds for them.

 Demographics

-According toAnalysis of Undocumented Life written by Shannon Gleeson and Roberto Gonzales, in 2010 there were an estimated 1.1 million undocumented minors residing in the U.S., making up 10% of the total undocumented population of 11 million.
+According to Analysis of Undocumented Life written by Shannon Gleeson and Roberto Gonzales, in 2010 there were an estimated 1.1 million undocumented minors residing in the U.S., making up 10% of the total undocumented population of 11 million.
 By 2012, that number had increased to 16% of the total population.

 It can be inferred that statistics would be very closely related to those for the unauthorized immigrant population as a whole.
 Since 2014, approximately 11.1 million such immigrants live in the United States, which has seen only a small increase since 2007.
 Approximately 16-17%, roughly two million, of these immigrants are under the age of 18; about 65 thousand graduate from high school each year, and only 5–10% of them continue to higher education.

 While the undocumented student population comes from all over the world, a majority come from Mexico and other Central American countries, with approximately 6.7 million coming from Mexico.
 The second-largest demographic is students from Asia.
 In 2012, the Philippine undocumented population in the U.S. consisted of approximately 310,000 people, and there were 260,000 such immigrants from India.
 Although regularly left out of the conversation, Asians are a significant population in the undocumented community.
 The cultural expectations of immigrants in these communities often influence a more silenced and hidden existence than other cultures.
 There tends to be a heavier stigma against those who are undocumented, even within the culture.